supalarry/corewar42/README.md

 ├── asmf [all files for assembler]
 ├── dasmf [all files for disassembler]
 ├── includes [header files for the project]
-├── libs [files for libraries
+├── libs [files for libraries]
 ├── test [files for testing our project]
 ├── test_vm [files for testing virtual machine]
-├── vm [all files for assembler]
+├── vm [all files for virtual machine]
 LavanderMan.s [our champion written in assembly] Makefile [compiles the project] author [my and my teammate's usernames]